Hong Kong flu: United States

-After a major epidemic of H2N2 during the 1967–1968 flu season that resulted in outbreaks in all but four states, the Communicable Disease Center (today the Centers for Disease Control and Prevention) in June 1968 forecasted little or no activity in 1968–1969.
+After a major epidemic of H2N2 during the 1967–1968 flu season that resulted in outbreaks in all but four states, the National Communicable Disease Center (today the Centers for Disease Control and Prevention) in June 1968 forecasted little or no activity in the United States during 1968–1969.
 The vaccines for the upcoming season would incorporate the then-circulating seasonal flu strains, and the CDC's recommendations for their use extended mainly to individuals in older age groups (over the age of 45) and the chronically ill.

 Following the outbreak in Hong Kong and the recognition that it had been caused by a new variant of influenza, the CDC on 4 September revised its prediction for the 1968–1969 season.
 An extensive outbreak across the country was now more likely.
 It repeated more strongly its recommendation that existing vaccines go only to those at highest risk and recommended vaccinating or revaccinating this group once the monovalent vaccine specific to the new variant became available.

 The first cases of the virus were reported in Atlanta on 2 September.
 The first was a Marine Corps major returning from Vietnam, who fell ill four days after arriving back in the US.
 Two days later, his wife, who had not left the country, fell ill as well.
 The first outbreak occurred in a Marine Corps school in San Diego that same week.
 Before the end of the week, influenza surveillance was heightened all across the country, and summaries of the data were thereafter reported regularly by the CDC each week in its Morbidity and Mortality Weekly Report.
 Further outbreaks among military personnel with connections to southeast Asia were soon to follow during the middle of September.

 Isolated cases, mostly in those recently returning from the Far East, seeded the virus across the country throughout September.
 The first outbreaks in the civilian population occurred in late September and in October, and activity increased markedly throughout November, affecting 21 states by Thanksgiving.

 The epidemic became widespread in December, involving all 50 states before the end of the year.
 Outbreaks occurred in colleges and hospitals, in some places the disease attacking upwards of 40% of their populations.
 Reports of absenteeism among students and nurses grew.
-Schools in Los Angeles, for example, reported rates ranging from 10 to 25%, compared to a typical 5 or 6%.
-The Greater New York Hospital Association reported absenteeism of 15 to 20% among staff and urged its members to impose visitor restrictions to safeguard patients.
+Schools in Los Angeles, for example, reported rates ranging from 10% to 25%, compared to a typical 5% or 6%.
+The Greater New York Hospital Association reported absenteeism of 15–20% among staff and urged its members to impose visitor restrictions to safeguard patients.